Disaster Aid Australia wins the Energy Globe National Award for 2018

 To date over 40 Skyhydrants have been permanently installed and another 3 have been used in temporary mobile installations to help people displaced due to recent fighting by Islamic rebels in Marawi.

-If you want to support our award winning 'Safe Water for Every Child' project you can Donate Now
+If you want to support the award winning 'Safe Water for Every Child' project you can Donate Now